 If you're not already, start using folders to organize all your files (including projects).

 We recommend creating a primary folder for all your documents that you work with in a quarter.
 Within the primary folder, you can organize documents and filings into subfolders to make similar files easy to find.

 Name folders with a special character (*'!) so they appear at the top of the folders list.

 Include "filing" in the name of next generation filings to help easily identify them from Classic projects and filings created.

 Only use projects and classic files when with the Classic Filing Wizard.

 Only use the next gen files organized in folders with next generation Filing.

 Roll forward files:

-Use the folder created from the transition to roll forward documents.
-Do not create a new project.
+Use a folder to roll forward documents.
+Do not create or use a new project.